azizmithani/roast/ReadMe.txt

 	--cdHitEST <INT> 			0 for no CD-HIT-EST, 1 for CD-HIT-EST only in the start, 2 for CD-HIT-EST after every iteration, default 1

-	--mapping_quality 			Minimum mapping quality to filter Bam file, default 20
+	--mapping_quality <INT>			Minimum mapping quality to filter Bam file, default 20

-	--sc_support_TH 			Softclips support for a position for Incomplete and fragmented contigs and false chimera process, default 0.75
+	--sc_support_TH <INT>			Softclips support for a position for Incomplete and fragmented contigs and false chimera process, default 0.75

 	--min_SCs_reads <INT> 		  	Minimum number of softclips reads for extension of Incomplete contigs, default 3